ubports/docs.ubports.com/humanguide/app-layout/quick-actions.rst

 The hint is used to let the user know that there is something worth trying at the bottom of the screen.

-After open an app, a hint with a text and/or an icon is shown:
+After opening an app, a hint with a text and/or an icon is shown:

 .. figure:: /_static/images/humanguide/37.png

-After some seconds it hides and a floating icon is hown
+After after a few seconds it hides and a floating icon is shown

 .. figure:: /_static/images/humanguide/38.png